Birdheezy/METARMap2.0/README.md

 I hope people find this project and collaborate on it.
 I'm not here to make money as this is a passion project.
 Please submit bug reports and feature requests!
 If you notice anything wonky in the code, let me know!

 # Install instructions
+## Setup.sh
+there is now a batch script that will guide you through the setup.
+After first boot of the pi, copy over setup.sh and run "sudo bash setup.sh" the script will walk you through everything.

 ## Pi Setup
 I suggest using a Pi zero 2 w.
 It's cheap enough and more than powerful enough for this project. a pi zero w will work it's just a little slower.
 1. Download the Pi imiger https://www.raspberrypi.com/software/